openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 To enter a treatment via xDrip or xDrip+:

-1. From the main screen, click the little "dropper" on the right hand side of the screen.
+1. From the main screen, click the little "dropper" or "pen" on the right hand side of the screen.
+2. On the bottom of the window that pops up are four small squares.
+Tap on the second square from the left.
+The icon looks like a crossed knife and spoon.
+3. After you enter the number of carbohydrates, click on the word "carbs" on the top of the window.
+4. The screen will change, and list your entries along with a green "+" and a red "x".
+5. Click the green "+" to save your treatment.
+Otherwise, click the red "x" to cancel.

 #### Manual installation steps

 ##### N.B.
 It is recommended that you use the oref0-setup script as described above, rather than installing manually.